Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Introduction

-Extending those attractive features to a multivariate context has been a long-standing open problem, for which many solutions have been proposed in the literature. \cite{PuriSen1971} for a variety of problems in multivariate analysis (including multiple-output regression and MANOVA) and \cite{HallinIngPuri1989} for VARMA time series models construct tests based on componentwise ranks which, however, fail to be distribution-free.
+Extending these attractive features to a multivariate (multiple-output) context, of course, is highly desirable and the problem of defining multivariate concepts of ranks has been a long-standing open problem, for which many solutions have been proposed in the literature. \cite{PuriSen1971} for a variety of problems in multivariate analysis (including multiple-output regression and MANOVA) and \cite{HallinIngPuri1989} for VARMA time series models construct tests based on {it componentwise ranks} which, however, fail to be distribution-free.
 Building upon an ingenious multivariate extension of the L$_1$ definition of quantiles, \cite{Oja1999,Oja2010} defines the so-called {\it spatial ranks}; the resulting tests are neither distribution-free nor efficient.
-Tests based on the ranks of various concepts of statistical depth also have been proposed (\cite{Liu92}, \cite{LiuSingh93}, \cite{HeWang97}, \cite{ZuoHe06}).
-While distribution-free, the ranks of statistical depth, however, are failing to exploit any directional information, and hence typically do not allow for any type of asymptotic efficiency.\footnote{To be precise, depth-based ranks are not essentially maximal ancillary, and not informative enough for the consistent reconstruction, in {\it locally asymptotically normal experiments}, of {\it central sequences}.} As for the tests based on the {\it Mahalanobis ranks and signs} proposed by \cite{HallinPain2002b, HallinPain2002a, HallinPain2004, HallinPain2005}, they do achieve, within the class of linear models and linear time series with elliptical densities, parametric or semiparametric efficiency at correctly specified elliptical reference densities; their distribution-freeness, hence their validity, unfortunately, is limited to the class of elliptical distributions.
+Tests based on the ranks of various concepts of statistical depth also have been proposed (\cite{Liu92}, \cite{LiuSingh93}, \cite{ZuoHe06}).
+While distribution-free, these ranks are failing to exploit any directional information, and hence typically do not allow for any type of asymptotic efficiency.
+As for the tests based on the {\it Mahalanobis ranks and signs} proposed by \cite{HallinPain2002b, HallinPain2002a, HallinPain2004, HallinPain2005}, they do achieve, within the class of linear models and linear time series with elliptical densities, parametric or semiparametric efficiency at correctly specified elliptical reference densities; their distribution-freeness, hence their validity, unfortunately, is limited to the class of elliptical distributions.